searchspring/snap/packages/snap-controller/README.md

 ));
 ```
 ### Initialize
-Invoking the `init` method is required to subscribe to changes that occur in the `url-manager`
+Invoking the `init` method is required to subscribe to changes that occur in the UrlManager

 ```typescript
 searchController.init();